lsst-dm/dm_dev_guide/services/verification.rst

 ###################################################################

 ``lsst-dev01`` and the ``Verification Cluster`` is a cluster of servers run by NCSA for LSST DM development work.
-The cname ``lsst-dev`` now directs to ``lsst-dev01`` following the recent release, and this system now serves as the primary development server for the team.

 To get an account, see the :doc:`Onboarding Checklist </getting-started/onboarding>`.